Eventual-Inc/Daft/docs/source/migration_guides/coming_from_dask.md

 - Are working with **multimodal data types**, such as nested JSON, tensors, Images, URLs, etc.,
 - Need faster computations through **query planning and optimization**,
 - Are executing **machine learning workloads** at scale,
+- Need deep support for **data catalogs, predicate pushdowns and metadata pruning** from Iceberg, Delta, and Hudi
 - Want to benefit from **native Rust concurrency**

 You may want to stick with using Dask if you: